phamleduy04/sar-cybersecurity/report.md

 </ol>

 ## Summary of findings
-Of the findings discovered during our assessment, 0 were considered High risks, 2 Moderate risks, 0 Low, and 0 Informational risks.
-The risks found during the assessment are broken down as shown on the graph in Figure 2.
+Of the findings discovered during our assessment, 5 were considered High risks, 4 Moderate risks, 2 Low risks.

+- Total: 11 risks

 ## Type of tools used
 Developer Tools (Intergrated on most web broswer)